10 Great Ideas About Hardwood to Tile Transition

 #3 Customized Geometric Flow Transition

 Use a tile as your template before cutting the boards, and be sure to add space for grout when you measure.
-Use an oscillating tool to cut the wood for a snug fit.
+Use an oscillating tool to cut the hardwood flooring for a snug fit.
 Take it slow and fit the wood around one tile at a time.
 The results will be worth the effort.

 Need to see how to do it?
 Check out this comprehensive video, Hex tile to hardwood floor transition.